oskarhane/suber/README.md

 #### Returns `void`

+## Utility functions
+Functions to configure or extend the bus.

-### <a id="createReduxMiddleWare"></a> `createReduxMiddleWare()`
+### <a id="createReduxMiddleware"></a> `createReduxMiddleware(bus)`
 Creates a function that has the redux middleware signature.
-This function repeats everything on the Redux bus into the suber bus.
+This function repeats everything on the Redux bus into the passed in Suber bus.
 Redux action types are mapped to be suber channels.

 ```javascript
 redux.action = {